- Register Programs

 If possible, provide the following information:

-If you reasonably believe that another person with whom you come in contact abused a child in the past, your reporting obligation has no time limit and you are to contact DHS or law enforcement.
+If you have reasonable cause to believe that another person with whom you come in contact abused a child or suffered child abuse in the past, your reporting obligation has no time limit and you must contact DHS or law enforcement.

-As an employee of an Oregon higher education, you are designated by the law as a mandatory reporter.
+No, they do not.
+Employees of Oregon higher education institutions are considered public officials, who are designated by the law as mandatory reporters.
 Your obligations as a mandatory reporter are specific to you as an individual, not a time period, location, or role/duty.
-As a mandatory reporter, your obligations continue 24/7 no matter where you are.
+As a mandatory reporter, your obligations continue 24/7, no matter where you are.

 The reporter’s identity will remain confidential to the full extent allowable by laws.
 If court action is initiated, the reporting person may be called as a witness or the court may order that the reporter’s name be disclosed.
 Only people with firsthand knowledge of the child’s situation can provide testimony proving that abuse has occurred.

-A mandatory reporter who fails to report is subject to prosecution of a Class A criminal violation of the law, which carries a maximum penalty of $2,000.
-Some mandatory reporters have also been sued for damages in civil court for failure to report.
+The most significant consequence of not reporting is that a child may continue to be abused.
+Mandatory Reporters who fail to report can be subject to prosecution of a Class A criminal violation of the law, which carries a maximum penalty of $2,000.
+You could also be sued personally in civil court for failing to report child abuse.